ScooloV/bbpedia/docs/core_rules/post-game_sequence.md

 During the post-game sequence of a game in which a player suffers a Lasting Injury result on the Casualty table, that player may be given time off to recover.
 Taking some time off may allow them to return fitt and healthy for next season should you wish to re-draft your team (see [page 100](./league_and_exhibition_play.md#starting-a-new-season)).

 When a player Temporarily Retires (TR), make a note in the appropriate box on your Team Draft List.
 They remain as part of your team and are not deleted from your Team Draft List.
-They cannot take part in any further games this season but they will still count towards both the maximum number of players of their type allowed by the team roster, and the 16 player maximum. finaly, whilst their Current Value is counted when working out Team Value, it is not counted when working out Current Team Value.
+They cannot take part in any further games this season but they will still count towards both the maximum number of players of their type allowed by the team roster, and the 16 player maximum.
+Finally, whilst their Current Value is counted when working out Team Value, it is not counted when working out Current Team Value.

 ### 5. EXPENSIVE MISTAKES